 The rationale information is addressed in the ICC preamble.

+The entirety of INT-020-WECC-CRT (except for WR5) is proposed for deletion because it does not accurately reflect various current processes, hinders the applicable entity’s ability to use other processes, and is largely inefficient.
+WR5 would be excerpted from INT-020-WECC-CRT and relocated to INT-021-WECC-CRT as WR4, along with its Rationale section.
+This move preserves a notification requirement.

-In INT-021-WECC-CRT, “WIT” et al is updated to Interchange Software.
+Also, in INT-021-WECC-CRT, “WIT” et al is updated to Interchange Software.

-Proposed “No Substantive Change”

-No Substantive Changes are proposed for:

-INT-001-WECC-CRT, e-Tag Requirements

-INT-007-WECC-CRT, Processing of Emergency RFI

-INT-020-WECC-CRT, Interchange Schedule Backup ProcessNew or Modified Term(s) Used in the ICC
+New or Modified Term(s) Used in the ICC

 This section includes all new or modified terms used in the proposed project.

 This project suggests adoption of the proposed definition for Interchange Software as used in WECC-0147, BAL-004-WECC-4, ATEC.
 A WECC Ballot Pool has already unanimously approved the definition.
-The definition is being forwarded to NERC/FERC with a request for inclusion in BAL-004-WECC-4.
+In the WECC-0147 project, that definition is being forwarded to NERC/FERC with a request for inclusion in BAL-004-WECC-4.

 Proposed Term(s):